daniel-goldstein/nucosmo-react-workshop/README.md

 const JOKE_API = "https://api.joshspicer.com/cosmo"
 ```

 A lot is happening in `fetchJoke` right now, so if it looks foreign to you, don't worry.
 Here are some resources for [HTTP requests](https://www.codecademy.com/articles/http-requests) and [Javascript promises](https://javascript.info/promise-basics).
 The main takeaway from that function is that it is _asynchronous_, meaning our application will not wait for our request to return with a joke before it continues doing what it was doing.
-What we are actually saying is telling React: "send a GET request to that URL, and when it sends a response back, _then_ turn that response into JSON, _then_ use `setState` to set our joke to that response".
+What we are actually saying is telling React: "send a GET request to that URL, and when it sends a response back, _then_ turn that response into JSON, _then_ use `setState` to set our joke to that response" (I'm looking at you, `on-receive`).

 The next step is figuring out, where should we call `fetchJoke`?
 Well one of the answers is as our button click callback, since we deleted `advanceJokeIndex`.
 So let's first replace